 - vesicular organelle size, shape and position

-Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, and Arabidopsis protoplasts.
-Planned projects include mouse T lymphocytes and rat PC12 cells.
+Cell types for which generative models for at least some organelles have been built include human HeLa cells, mouse NIH 3T3 cells, Arabidopsis protoplasts and mouse T lymphocytes.

 - New Release!
 CellOrganizer v2.9.3 November 17, 2021

 - MMBioS 2021 Workshop July 29, 2021

 - New Release!
 CellOrganizer v2.9.2 July 13, 2021